Projects & joint-ventures

 This project is unique as it encompasses the entirety of the supply chain, from car manufacturer to smallholder farmers.

-A second phase of training also began on ‘Price Discovery’ and also on ‘Income Diversification’ to develop other crops in addition to rubber.
+Other trainings received by the farmers are ‘Price Discovery’ and also ‘Income Diversification’ to develop other crops in addition to rubber.

-By end 2023, 1,000 smallholder rubber producers have been trained in best cultivation, environmental and social practices.
+By end 2024, 1,000 rubber smallholders have been trained in best cultivation, environmental and social practices.

 MAHAKAM